dhk3136/deriving-value-fifa-market/README.md

-## Deriving Value from "The Beautiful Game":
+# Deriving Value from "The Beautiful Game":
-### An EDA Addressing Optimal Price Points for Marketable FIFA players
+## An EDA Addressing Optimal Price Points for Marketable FIFA players

 ![alt text](images/pep_on_outlandish_transfer_fees.jpg)

-## "Background"
+## Background
 Soccer, by a large margin, remains the most popular sport in the world.
 Nielsen's annual "World Football Report," a survey of major markets across the Americas, Europe, the Middle East and Asia, not only shows the sport's vast popularity, but that its growth is still on the rise.
 Notably, China and the United States, the world's two largest economies, are contributing to the sport's following--albeit at a far slower rate than its counterparts across the globe.
 At more than 40% of interest worldwide, soccer--or football--is well ahead of its nearest rival sports (to my surprise, basketball weighs in at No. 2).

 Consequently, club teams can afford outrageous sums of money to spend on single players.
 Often, they are not looking for the best value or effective combinations of players--but instead, the best players and coaches evaluated on an individual metric.
 Consider, for example, that during a single transfer window (the time alloted for clubs to make trades or "buy" players), Paris St-Germain broke a record for money spent on a single player, and then proceeded to break that record with their next purchase.